Australia sees biggest daily rise in COVID-19 cases in two months

 But it was a hammer blow to Australia’s economy, which is heading into its first recession in three decades as the unemployment rate hits a 19-year high of 7.1%.

-Prime Minister Scott Morrison has called on states to continue easing restrictions, insisting the country’s economy can not remained idled.
+Prime Minister Scott Morrison has called on states to continue easing restrictions, insisting the country’s economy must be revived.

 Morrison ruled out a blanket extension of a A$60 billion ($41.1 billion) wage subsidy scheme beyond its scheduled end in September.